Chinese Grammatical Error Correction: A Survey: Introduction

 \section{Introduction}

 Grammatical Error Correction (GEC), which aims to automatically detect and correct errors in written text, has established itself as one of the key tasks in Natural Language Processing (NLP).
 It has broad applications, serving both native speakers (L1) and language learners (L2).
 For L1 users, GEC enhances clarity and fluency, improving overall writing quality, especially in professional communication.
 For L2 learners, it functions as an instructional tool, providing structured feedback that reinforces correct grammatical patterns, builds writing confidence, and ultimately aids language acquisition.
 Given its practical significance, GEC has been an active area of research, with notable progress in system development, error annotation, and evaluation.
+These two roles, computational correction and pedagogically meaningful feedback, are closely related rather than separate.
+Choices about how errors are segmented, represented, annotated, and evaluated shape not only what systems learn to correct, but also what kinds of learner difficulties become visible and what forms of feedback can be meaningfully supported.